Aziz Harun: Career

 Aziz has been gradually developing his musical style from those early days on Radio Television Brunei (RTB).
 He is currently a recording artist with Faithful Music and is managed by Warner Music Malaysia.
 At an exclusive listening party for "Jangan" at the Bang & Olufsen dealership in Kiarong on 20 September 2017, the singer-songwriter extended an invitation to his Bruneian admirers.
 The duet track "Jarak" by singers Aziz and Aisha Retno was released in 2019.
 He claims that during that period, he was still in Brunei and Aisha was in Malaysia; during that time, Aisha only delivered voice recordings and the song Jarak's melody via email.

 The last time they were featured was in April 2019 with the song "Jauh," which was a chart-topper, coming in at No. 7 on the RIM Chart for "Top 10 Most Streamed Local Songs in Malaysia."
 With his most recent hit on 13 December 2019, "Kembali."
 He took part in the second season of the entertainment reality show Big Stage 2019 as a competitor who would represent Brunei.
 However, after getting a chance to continue his education, he pulled out of the tournament.
 He rekindled the nation's music scene with his most recent single, "Kan," following his completion of his studies in the United Kingdom, which was formally released on 13 May 2021, through the Faithful Recording Company.

-On March 2024, Aziz released the viral Hari Raya single, “Ketipak Ketipung Raya”, alongside Aisha Retno, which had more than a million streams on Spotify and more than three million views on YouTube since its debut just in time for Hari Raya Aidilfitri.
+In March 2024, Aziz released the viral Hari Raya single, “Ketipak Ketipung Raya”, alongside Aisha Retno, which had more than a million streams on Spotify and more than three million views on YouTube since its debut just in time for Hari Raya Aidilfitri.